mtszkw/visual-odometry/README.md

 To get better results, I rely on absolute scale provided as KITTI groundtruth when computing abs. pose.

+There are plenty things to add: generating point cloud, measuring the accuracy of trajectory and so on.

 <p align="center"> <img src="doc/tracking_1.png" alt="Tracking 1"/> </p>
 <p align="center"> <img src="doc/tracking_2.png" alt="Tracking 2"/> </p>